 The parent unit has a kickstand on the back that helps it stand upright.
 There is no belt clip, so if you plan to carry it with you getting chores done, then you'll be disappointed.

-The Motorola has an average EMF reading of 2.41 V/m at 6 ft from the unit.
+The Motorola did poorly compared to other monitors in this review with an average EMF reading of 2.41 V/m at 6 ft from the unit.
 This is the fourth highest reading in the review.
 While a higher reading than about half the options we tested, you can decrease your baby's exposure to EMF by placing the baby unit as far from the crib as possible and unplugging the unit when you aren't using it.
 You will still be able to hear baby assuming your nursery isn't super huge.

 — Juliet Spurrier, MD & Wendy Schmitz